rascol/Raspberry-Pi-PPS-Client/README.md

 In principle that can be done on a cross-compiler.
 However building on the Raspberry Pi is better because if the source code of the released Linux kernel has problems, a fallback is available to the Pi that is not available to a cross-compiler: Once the Linux team has recognized that there were problems, `apt-get upgrade` will automatically revert the OS to a previous known good kernel that matches the downloaded source code (which the Linux team will also have reverted to the known good kernel).

 The steps below don't do a complete kernel installation.
 Only enough is done to get the object files that are necessary for compiling a kernel driver.
-The complete installation takes about 40 minutes on Raspberry Pi 3.
+This build installation takes about 40 minutes on Raspberry Pi 3.

 ## Locate the Kernel Source